smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 - Storing captured data in an LSAM Dynamic Variable
 - Using the LSAM's SAMJOBMSG command to communicate with OpCon, using the value in the Dynamic Variable

 The reason for sending Job Detail Messages to OpCon is that it is very easy for an OpCon operator to find the Job Detail Messages.
 This is done, for example, by using a right mouse click on the job, such as it may appear in a list of jobs for an OpCon schedule.
-The right mouse context menu that appears in Enterprise Manager offers access to Job Information.
+The right mouse context menu that appears in OpCon User Interface offers access to Job Information.
 When that is selected, a window opens with tabs that can be navigated as follows: Configuration tab -\> Operations Related
 Information -\> (+) Job Detail Messages.
 Job Detail Messages that can be sent by the IBM i LSAM will appear here.
 It would probably be very helpful to an operator to get an immediate list of any/all CPF message IDs that are associated with the severity 40 error codes found by the SCANSPLF job.
 The operator would be automatically signaled that the SCANSPLF job has failed, and then the CPF message IDs - or any other information captured and sent by the LSAM - would be just a mouse click away.